 Executive Order 13556, Controlled Unclassified Information, November 4, 2010, established the CUI Program and designated the National Archives and Record Administration (NARA) as its Executive Agent to implement the Order and to oversee agency actions to ensure compliance with the Order.
-Regarding contractors, the CUI Executive Agent anticipates establishing a single Federal Acquisition Regulation (FAR) clause in 2017 to apply the requirements of NIST Special Publication 800-171 to the contractor environment as well as to determine oversight responsibilities and requirements.
-The CUI Executive Agent also addresses its oversight of federal agencies in the 32 CFR Part 2002.
+Regarding contractors, the CUI Executive Agent anticipates establishing a single Federal Acquisition Regulation (FAR) clause in 20176 to apply the requirements of NIST Special Publication 800-171 to the contractor environment as well as to determine oversight responsibilities and requirements.
+The CUI Executive Agent also addresses its oversight of federal agencies in the 32 CFR Part 2002 proposed regulation for incorporation into the Code of Federal Regulations.
 Approaches to federal oversight will be determined through the uniform CUI FAR clause, future understandings, and any agreements between federal agencies and their nonfederal information-sharing partners.